 “…a condition of probation will not be held invalid unless it

 (1) has no relationship to the crime of which the offender was convicted

 (2) related to conduct that is not in itself criminal

 (3) requires or forbids conduct which is not reasonably related to future criminality…”

-You or your attorney must speak up and object to a condition of probation in open court at the time of sentencing and argue that such condition is overbroad and unreasonable because is has little bearing on factors contributing to the particular crime.
-Sometimes, you can request that the court orders a probation report, (although it is very uncommon in Los Angeles County).
-Yet, if the probation department prepare a probation report, the recommendation of the probation department can be very convincing to the court.
-Typically, a probation report have to be prepared in felony cases but is completely discretionary in misdemeanor cases.
-Note: Ventura county places DUI offenders on Formal DUI probation, a very unusual sentence by Los Angeles county standards.
+You or your attorney must speak up and object to a condition of probation in open court at the time of sentencing or you lose that right.
+You must argue that the condition of probation you don’t like is overbroad and unreasonable and it has little bearing on factors contributing to the particular crime.
+For example, if the court imposes a condition that is not related to a DUI prosecution, you must object at the time the court orders it.
+You can request that the court orders a probation report to have the Probation Department weigh in on the sentence (this is very uncommon for misdemeanors in Los Angeles County).
+If the probation department prepares a favorable probation report, the recommendation of the probation department will be very convincing to the Court.
+A probation report has to be prepared in felony cases but is completely discretionary in misdemeanor cases.
+Note: Ventura County places DUI offenders on Formal DUI probation, a very unusual sentence by Los Angeles County standards.

 Also, under recent changes in the law, probation for most cases is limited to 1 year for misdemeanors and 2 years for felonies.
 This law does not apply to DUI, however, it does apply to “wet reckless” cases, a common alternative to DUI cases.
 Also, this new law applies retroactively to persons who were placed on probation prior to the new law.

 PEOPLE V. KITE (87 Cal.App.
 5th 986)